currybur/learn-git/readme.txt

-This is a readme document.
+This is a recently modified document.
 This is modified content.